- Staining Concrete

 Despite modern weather forecasting technology and radar maps, an unexpected rain shower can develop without warning, especially during the wettest months of the year (see these guidelines for placing concrete by region and season).

 If rain is in the forecast, you should postpone a large concrete pour until conditions improve.
-Even if rain isn’t predicted, you should always be prepared to cover the concrete with a tarp or plastic sheeting just in case.
+Even if rain isn’t predicted, you should always be prepared to cover the concrete work with a tarp or plastic sheeting just in case.
 Make sure to seal the edges so rainwater can’t seep underneath.

 Also scope out the jobsite before the project begins, looking for the presence and location of gutters and downspouts.
 Rainwater gushing from downspouts or cascading over the edge of a roof without gutters will carve a trench into wet concrete if the slab is directly beneath the overflow.